engineblock/engineblock/docs/activity_internals.md

 The _ActivityType_ interface is the starting point for implmenting a new Activity type.

 The _ActivityMotor_ represents the per-thread logic of an activity.
 It is responsible for taking inputs from an instance of _ActivityInput_ and applying an _ActivityAction_ to them.
 In the simplest terms, each thread in an activity is controlled by an activity motor.
-This inner harness is also responsible for basic TestClient instrumentation, logging, and control signalling with the associated _ActivityExecutor_.
+This inner harness is also responsible for basic Empirical Machine instrumentation, logging, and control signalling with the associated _ActivityExecutor_.
 This is where the aspects end, however, and activity-specific details begin.

 Each Activity implementation is responsible for deciding how ActivityMotor instances are constructed, albeit indirectly.
 The hooks that determine the activity-specific behavior are implemented in terms of the core Java 8 _LongSupplier_ and _LongConsumer_ types.
 For each iteration of an _ActivityMotor_'s inner loop, another value is taken from the input (the LongSupplier).
 The action (the LongConsumer) is then called with that value.